danholdaway/dotfiles/README.md

 1. An IDE such as Visual Studio Code.
 2. Python.
 This is likely most easily achieved using Miniconda.
-3. For mounting drives you need MacFuse [https://osxfuse.github.io/](https://osxfuse.github.io/ "https://osxfuse.github.io/") .
+3. For mounting drives you need SSHFS (From Self Service) and MacFuse [https://osxfuse.github.io/](https://osxfuse.github.io/ "https://osxfuse.github.io/") .
 This requires admin privilege on your machine.
-Requires a restart and then to also go in system preferences and trust the software developer.
+Later when you try to use MacFuse you might have to go in system preferences and 'trust the software developer' (requires restart).

 ### Establishing a tunnel